aws-powertools/powertools-lambda-python/docs/core/logger.md

 Logger is commonly initialized in the global scope.
 Due to [Lambda Execution Context reuse](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html), this means that custom keys can be persisted across invocations.
 If you want all custom keys to be deleted, you can use `clear_state=True` param in `inject_lambda_context` decorator.

-!!! info
+???+ info
     This is useful when you add multiple custom keys conditionally, instead of setting a default `None` value if not present.
 Any key with `None` value is automatically removed by Logger.

-!!! danger "This can have unintended side effects if you use Layers"
+???+ danger "Danger: This can have unintended side effects if you use Layers"
     Lambda Layers code is imported before the Lambda handler.

     This means that `clear_state=True` will instruct Logger to remove any keys previously added before Lambda handler execution proceeds.